Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - With AWS Organizations, we can enable or disable services using Service Control Policies (SCPs) broadly on organizational units or more specifically on individual accounts
 - Use SCPs with AWS Organizations to establish access controls so that all IAM principals (users and roles) adhere to them.
 With SCPs, you can specify *Conditions*, *Resources*, and *NotAction* to deny access across accounts in your organization or organizational unit.
 For example, you can use SCPs to restrict access to specific AWS Regions, or prevent deleting common resources, such as an IAM role used for your central administrators.

+## AWS Certificate Manager(ACM)
+- Any SSL/TLS certificates created via ACM do not need any monitoring/intervention for expiration.
+ACM automatically renews such certificates.
+- But (ACM) does not attempt to renew third-party certificates that are imported.

 ## Miscellaneous

 The following section includes services, features, and techniques that may appear on the exam.
 They are also extremely useful to know as an engineer using AWS.
 If the following items do appear on the exam, they will not be tested in detail.
 You'll just have to know what the meaning is behind the name.
 It is a great idea to learn each item in depth for your career's benefit, but it is not necessary for the exam.